stacks-network/docs/_develop/overview_auth.md

 ```

 The Blockstack Browser retrieves the manifest file from the app during the
-authentication process and displays some of the information in it such as the
+authentication process and displays the information in it such as the
-app name and icon to the user.
+app `name` and to the user during sign in.
 The location of the app manifest file is specific
 in the authentication request token and **must** be on the same origin as the app
 requesting authentication.